pearcej/cppds/_sources/SortSearch/TheBubbleSort.rst

 shows the complete ``bubbleSort`` function.
 It takes the array as a parameter, and modifies it by swapping items as necessary.

-Typically, swapping two elements in a array requires a temporary storage location (an additional memory location).
+Typically, swapping two elements in an array requires a temporary storage location (an additional memory location).
 A code fragment such as

 ::